Cindy La Ferle

 "It's important to nurture a few close friendships to meet our various needs." ~Irene Levine, PhD, Best Friends Forever

-Relationships built around a single common interest, for instance, are more likely to fade when the common interest changes.
-As our kids grow up, we're not as socially involved with the parents of their schoolmates.
-Likewise, when we change jobs, we might lose contact with some of our former coworkers.
+Relationships that are based on proximity -- or a built around a single common interest -- are more likely to fade when the common interest changes.
+As our kids grow up, for instance, we're not as socially involved with the parents of their schoolmates.
+Likewise, when we change jobs, we might lose contact with most of our former coworkers.
 Friends naturally drift apart for a variety of other reasons -- but the happy memories are still treasured.

 Better yet, having a variety of friends will help broaden your perspective and enrich your social life, Levine adds.